foundry-rs/book/src/zksync-specifics/examples/general-paymaster.md

             _transaction.paymasterInput[0:4]
         );
         if (paymasterInputSelector == IPaymasterFlow.general.selector) {
-            // Note, that while the minimal amount of ETH needed is tx.gasPrice * tx.gasLimit,
+            // Note that while the minimal amount of ETH needed is tx.gasPrice * tx.gasLimit,
             // neither paymaster nor account are allowed to access this context variable. uint256 requiredETH = _transaction.gasLimit *
                 _transaction.maxFeePerGas;